Brotherhood (2019 film): Awards

+Legacy

+On July 20, 2026, a special screening of the film was held at the Canadian Canoe Museum to mark the 100th anniversary of the Balsam Lake tragedy.
+The event was attended by director Richard Bell alongside members of the cast.

 Reviews

 A December 5, 2019 Globe and Mail review said that Bell had succeeded in "stripping back the mythos of what it means 'to be a man'."
 He showed how strong one can be under duress "while embracing compassion, vulnerability and love."

 The National Post called it a "powerful, fight-for-survival" film.

 The San Francisco Bay Times said the "scenes in the lake are artfully filmed" and that Bell created a "sense in the open water that alternates between claustrophobia and momentum."

 The Now review said that the film "nearly sinks" and that it was "less than the sum of its parts."

 Original Cin said it was "interestingly fashioned as a “lost generation” metaphor" with some "loose ends."